 When undertaking a placement at the Townsville University Hospital, please complete training for the Main Hospital Building (Ground Level, Level 1, Level 2, Level 3) and the Sub Acute building.
 This certification is only valid for 12 months.
 If completing a placement at any of the other THHS facilities, please complete the training applicable to that facility.

 The hand hygiene online learning module provides education on hand hygiene and, more broadly, the principles of infection prevention and control.

 You will be required to register on your first visit to the National Hand Hygiene Initiative website.
 Please register as a student and select the Student Health Practitioners Module (e.g all students) training package.
 The module should take approximately 15-30 minutes to complete.

 After completing the learning package and correctly answering all of the quiz questions a completion certificate will be emailed to you.
 Please provide a copy of the certificate to the Professional Experience Placement Unit.
 You should retain a copy of the certificate in your professional portfolio to take with you to your professional experience placement.

-To undertake a clinical observation or placement at the JCU Clinical Practice Building, you must complete additional requirements and a compulsory questionnaire.
+To undertake a clinical observation or placement in the JCU Clinics at the Clinical Practice Building students must complete additional requirements as listed below: